 The coastal uniform isn’t built all at once.
 It comes together piece by piece, through fabric, color, and the rhythm of days on and off the water.
-This week’s journal brings the full kit together: hoodies, beanies, tees, and the place that inspires them.

 These three colors form the backbone of the Avelamer palette, each pulled from the fog, water, and morning light of the Bay.
 Quiet, simple, and built for the space between the shore and the everyday.